jjc12/MathFree/README.md

 Upload squarematrix_free.h file to MatrixFree library.
 Upload squarematrix_free.cpp file to MatrixFree library.

-# The Bad, and the Ugly, and the Good
+## The Bad, the Ugly, and the Good

 If a bug is found, please submit an e-mail to jjc12@my.fsu.edu with the subject: "BUG: *your one line description of the bug*.
 This project is my priority so expect bugs to disappear **as soon as possible**.

-If you believe you have an issue that cannot be solved by reading the guides, you may e-mail me at jjc12@my.fsu.edu with the subject: "ISSUE: *your one line description of the issue*.
+If you have an issue that cannot be solved by reading the guides, you may e-mail me at jjc12@my.fsu.edu with the subject: "ISSUE: *your one line description of the issue*.
+I'll gladly walk us through the issue and eliminate your frustration :)

-If you can make this program better, please submit an e-mail to jjc12@my.fsu.edu with the subject: "SUGGESTION: *your one line description of the suggestion*.
+If you believe you can make this program better, please submit an e-mail to jjc12@my.fsu.edu with the subject: "SUGGESTION: *your one line description of the suggestion*.
 Alternatively, you may read the <a href="https://github.com/jjc12/MathFree/wiki">Wiki: MathFree -> Suggestions</a> and learn how to contribute to this project *with your own code*!

 # Donate